playquadball/playquadball.com/CONTRIBUTING.md

-# Contributing to Quadball Introduction
+# Contributing to How to play Quadball

 Thank you for your interest in improving this quadball educational resource!
 This guide explains how to contribute effectively.